eudard/Claude-code-context-usage-windows-indicator/README.md

-# Claude Code StatusLine for Windows
+# Claude context progressbar for Windows

 A PowerShell statusline script extension for Claude Code that displays context usage with a color-coded progress bar.